Han Huang (Jin dynasty): Life

 Han Huang was in the midst of taking Daye (大業, in present-day Suzhou, Jiangsu) when news of Su Jun's death reached him in November.
 Su Jun's followers had appointed his brother Su Yi (蘇逸) as his successor at Shitou, so Han Huang withdrew from Daye to meet with his new superior.
 The following year, Han Huang joined Su Yi in attacking the governmental complex at Jiankang.
 Han Huang fought Mao Bao where the two was said to have exchanged banter.
 Han said to Mao, "Sir, aren't you renowned for your valour and skill?
 Why not come out and fight?" to which Mao replied, "Sir, aren't you renowned for your stalwart leadership?
 Why don't you come in here and fight?"
 Han laughed before withdrawing.

 After the death of Su Jun's other brother, Su Shuo (蘇碩), Han Huang and the rebels became worried as loyalist forces approached Shitou.
 Han Huang and the others decided to lead Su Yi and his remaining forces to Qu'a (曲阿, in present-day Suzhou, Jiangsu) to join Zhang Jian (張健).
 However, the passes and gates in Shitou were so narrow that the rebels began stampeding on each other, leaving thousands dead.
 It also gave loyalist troops ample time to catch up with the rebels.
 They managed to capture and execute Su Yi, but Han Huang and the others were able to escape, changing their destination to Guzhang.

-The loyalist commander, Chi Jian, sent his Army Advisor, Li Hong (李閎), to pursue the remaining rebels.
+The loyalist commander, Xi Jian, sent his Army Advisor, Li Hong (李閎), to pursue the remaining rebels.
 Li Hong caught up with the rebels and surrounded them at Mount Pingling (平陵山, in present-day Liyang, Jiangsu).
 Zhang Jian and the rest of the rebel leaders were afraid to come down from the mountain, but Han Huang personally went out with two quivers of arrows and sat on a chair.
 Han Huang took aim at the loyalists and killed many of them.
 It was not until he ran out of arrows that he would be killed.
 Shortly after, the rebel commanders surrendered and were executed, thus ending Su Jun's rebellion.